scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 including setting the output data type, the data set toplogy (i.e., type and number of cells), as well as point and cell arrays.

-At its core, the Programmable Filter is defined by VTK-derived class named ``vtkPythonProgrammableFilter``.
+At its core, the Programmable Filter is defined by the VTK-derived C++ class named ``vtkPythonProgrammableFilter``.
 Using the Python C API, the ``vtkPythonProgrammableFilter`` passes a reference to itself to the Python environment in which the script executes so that it is available within the script itself.
 This makes it possible to access the inputs and outputs to the filter via: